 2. Map Out Your Processes

 As we previously mentioned, this can be done by a flow chart or by a Gantt chart.
-Document which processes are owned by which workers, and which dependencies and resources are involved in making that process run.
+The document which processes are owned by which workers, and which dependencies and resources are involved in making that process run.
 Which resources might help to fill any gap needed?
 Which workers might help streamline the process a little better?
 By mapping this out, you can see where the holes lie within each process.

 3. Reassemble Your Process

 For ‘before-and-after’ presentation purposes, make a copy of your current chart and reorganize it based on which points would help improve the process if they were located at different points of each process.
 This should include any additional resources added, as well as any new dependencies.
-Creating a visual at this stage will help you get stakeholder buy-in on your newly-optimized processes and ensure that there are no remaining gaps in your documentation.

 4. Execute & Report